interrobot/interrobot-plugin/docs-rtd/source/index.rst

 interrobot-plugin
 =============================================

-Your web crawler just got superpowers.
-InterroBot plugins transform your web crawler into a customizable data powerhouse, unleashing unlimited potential for data extraction and analysis.
+InterroBot plugins transform your web crawler into a customizable data powerhouse, with the capability to bring your concepts for website analysis to life.

-InterroBot plugins are simple HTML/JS/CSS pages that transform raw web crawl data into profound insights, stunning visualizations, and interactive dashboards.
+InterroBot plugins are simple HTML/JS/CSS pages that turn crawl data into insights, stunning visualizations, and interactive dashboards.
 With our flexible API, you can create custom plugins that analyze website content across entire domains, connecting with analytics, LLMs, or your favorite SaaS for deeper insights.

-Our plugin ecosystem is designed for versatility.
-Whether you’re building proprietary tools, developing plugins for clients, or contributing to the open-source community, InterroBot plugins adapt to your needs.
-Available for Windows 10/11, macOS, and Android, our platform ensures your data analysis can happen wherever you work.
+The InterroBot plugin ecosystem is designed for power users.
+Whether you're building proprietary tools, developing plugins for clients, or contributing to the open-source community, InterroBot plugins adapt to your needs.
+Available for Windows 10/11, macOS, Linux, and Android, InterroBot plugins are everywhere you need them.

 How Does it Work?
 -----------------